jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) any applicable paragraph in section EZ 11 (Amounts of depreciation recovery income and depreciation loss for part business use up to 2004–05 income year); and
   (c) the item is not a motor vehicle to which subpart DE applies.
 Deduction for depreciation loss: formula
-(6) The deduction the person is allowed for the amount of depreciation loss is calculated using the formula— disposal depreciation loss × all deductions (base value − adjusted tax value at date).
+(6) The deduction the person is allowed for the amount of depreciation loss is calculated using the formula—disposal depreciation loss ×all deductions(base value − adjusted tax value at date).
 Definition of items in formula
 (7) In the formula in subsection (6),—
   (a) disposal depreciation loss is the amount resulting from a calculation made for the item under section EE 48(2):